brianloyal/amazon-bedrock-agents-healthcare-lifesciences/README.md

 > [!WARNING]
 > Launching this stack will create 2 VPCs (Infrastructure and UI).

-### 1. Deploy the conversational interface and IAM role for Amazon Bedrock Agent by selecting your preferred region
+### 1. Deploy the toolkit application and Amazon Bedrock Agents service role for your preferred region

 | Name | us-east-1 | us-west-2 |
 | -- | ---------- | ----------------- |